 - Keep your meat and grinder parts super cold (below 34F)

 - Grind your meat and fat separately.

-- When it comes time to chop, chop the seasoned meat first till smooth
+- When it comes time to chop, chop the chilled meat first till smooth.

-- Add ice in increments to maintain a low temperature
+- Add ice cold liquid in increments to maintain a low temperature.

 -during the chopping of the meat

 -during the addition of fat